Stride-Labs/stride/x/ratelimit/README.md

 ## Address Whitelist

 There is also a whitelist to exclude module account's and ICAs.
 Stride periodically bundles liquid staking deposits and transfers in a single transaction at the top of the epoch.
-Without a whitelist, this transfer would trip the rate limit.
+Without a whitelist, this transfer would make the rate limit more likely to trigger a false positive.

 ## Denoms